aveao/dndbot/README.md

-# dndbot
+# DNDBot

-not *that* sort of dnd.
+This project should not be an indicator of my programming skills, at least it shouldn't be a negative indicator.
+This was a project sticked together in 30 minutes at 4am, just to make it work.

+I still tried to make it not-terrible by dividing stuff into proper functions and using logging and configparser and all that, but it's far from perfect.

+---

-Are you too lazy to get out of bed to put your PC on mute?
+Are you too lazy to get out of bed to put your Linux™ PC™ with PulseAudio™ on mute?

 Do you often go on DnD (Do Not Disturb) mode from your phone, in bed?

 Wouldn't it be great if going on DnD just muted your computer too?

-Now it can, with DnDBot! (god why)
+Now it can, with DNDBot™! (god why)

 Just: